Note that if at any point the package you’re trying to use is outdated, you always have the option to use an official binary from the restic project.

 At the moment, the only tested compiler for restic is the official Go compiler.
 Building restic with gccgo may work, but is not supported.

-Restic can write out a bash compatible autocompletion script:
+Restic can write out man pages and bash/zsh compatible autocompletion scripts:

 $ ./restic generate --help The "generate" command writes automatically generated files like the man pages and the auto-completion files for bash and zsh).
 Usage: restic generate [command] [flags] Flags: --bash-completion file write bash completion file -h, --help help for generate --man directory write man pages to directory --zsh-completion file write zsh completion file

 Example for using sudo to write a bash completion script directly to the system-wide location: